verinogueira/docthesis1-skilled-unskilled/README.md

 is restricted to the male population to comply with the Mincerian returns used.

 Data can be downloaded from https://github.com/barrolee/BarroLeeDataSet/blob/master/LeeLee/LeeLee_v1.dta.
-Save the file in the directory `Input`.
+Save the file in the directory `Input/`.

 Datafile: `Input/LeeLee_v1.dta` (not provided)